-Early in the 1970's a cataloging of the content of many textbook series and an extensive collection of the School Mathematics Study Group's (SMSG) series in the libraries
+Early in the 1970's a cataloging of the content of many student textbook series and an extensive collection of the School Mathematics Study Group's (SMSG) series in the libraries

 at the University at Buffalo--SUNY and Ohio State in Columbus, Ohio yielded the 1 000 terms used in k-12math.info.
 The list of terms have not

 been changed in over the last 45 years.
-Which terms are used vary based on the needs of the learning community that
+Which terms are used varies based on the needs of the learning community that

 created the mathematics materials.